ConorShore/PlayThenWork/README.md

 Pre-Requists:
 VMware Workstatation and VMware Player installed
-The default program to open .vmx files should be VMware Player, NOT workstation
+The default program to open .vmx files should be VMware Player, NOT workstation The VM should have been "opened" on Workstation so it appears in the library tab

 How To:
 There are two scripts, PlayThenWork.bat and helper.bat